OPERA-Cal-Val/calval-DISP/README.md

 ## General Procedures

 Summarized below are the general procedures to implement our validation approaches (outlined in the next section) including the two primary statistical analyses that are performed:

-1. InSAR LOS velocity estimation: We estimate the long term line-of-sight rates and corresponding uncertainties by fitting a time-series function which includes a linear rate parameter across the displacement history, derived from the reconstructed displacement time-series using consecutive DISP products in time.
+### InSAR LOS velocity estimation

+We estimate the long term line-of-sight rates and corresponding uncertainties by fitting a time-series function which includes a linear rate parameter across the displacement history, derived from the reconstructed displacement time-series using consecutive DISP products in time.
 Where needed, we may include additional complexities (e.g. Heaviside step, exponential or logarithmic function for coseismic and postseismic events/processes).

-2. Validation data LOS velocity estimation: We project the independent Validation displacement data (e.g GNSS time-series) in the radar look direction and then estimate the velocity over the same period of time and with the same time-series models as from step 1.
+### Validation data LOS velocity estimation

+We project the independent Validation displacement data (e.g GNSS time-series) in the radar look direction and then estimate the velocity over the same period of time and with the same time-series models as from step 1.
 The GNSS time-series data will have its processing and noise corrections applied.
 As an example, the GNSS time-series data obtained from the University of Nevada, Reno (UNR) is corrected for instrument changes, ionospheric and tropospheric propagation delays, as well as solid earth tides [Blewitt et al., 2018].

+### Statistical analyses

-3. Statistical analyses:  We mainly implement similar analyses as exemplified to assess if the OPERA L3 DISP product requirements are achieved.
+We mainly implement similar analyses as exemplified to assess if the OPERA L3 DISP product requirements are achieved.
   - a)	Variogram analysis for the line-of-sight velocity residuals will be performed.
 Using the structure function, values at length scales 0.1 km < L < 50 km will be extracted and then compared to the OPERA L3 DISP requirements for validation.
   - b)	We calculate the mean and the standard deviation of the velocity residuals (e.g. perform scatter plot/RMSE analysis) and then assess if the OPERA L3 DISP requirements are satisfied.